McLeod Bethel-Thompson: Toronto Argonauts

 Despite signing Nick Arbuckle to a free agent deal, the Argos brought back Bethel-Thompson as quarterback depth right before training camp.
 Due to Arbuckle dealing with a hamstring injury, Bethel-Thompson began the season as the Argos quarterback.
 Bethel-Thompson started the first two games of the season, before being replaced by Arbuckle who started the next four games in the middle of the season.
 Bethel-Thompson was reinstated as the team's starting quarterback in Week 8 and confirmed again in Week 10 after the team's second bye week.
 On October 26, 2021, Arbuckle was traded to the Edmonton Elks, signaling the Argos' confidence in Bethel-Thompson for the remainder of the season.
 Bethel-Thompson and the Argos earned a first round bye but were defeated in the Eastern Division Final by the Hamilton Tiger-Cats.
 Following the game, Bethel-Thompson made inappropriate on-field contact with a cameraperson, for which he later apologized.
 He was subsequently fined by the league for his actions.
 On January 30, 2022, Bethel-Thompson and the Argos agreed to a one-year contract extension.

-In 2022, McLeod Bethel-Thompson began the 2022 season as the Argos' starting quarterback, with Chad Kelly serving as backup.
+In 2022, Bethel-Thompson began the 2022 season as the Argos' starting quarterback, with Chad Kelly serving as backup.
 Bethel-Thompson started 17 regular season games during the season, sitting out the final game as the club had already secured the first seed in the East Division with a record of 11–7.
 Bethel-Thompson led the league in pass completions, attempts, and passing yards.
 In the playoffs, he led the Argos past the Montreal Alouettes 34–27, advancing to the Grey Cup final on November 20, 2022.
 Bethel-Thompson sustained a hand injury in the 4th quarter and was replaced by back-up Chad Kelly.
-The Argos earned a one point victory over the Winnipeg Blue Bombers, Bethel-Thompson's second overall Grey Cup and first as a starting quarterback.
+The Argos earned a one-point victory over the Winnipeg Blue Bombers, Bethel-Thompson's second overall Grey Cup and first as a starting quarterback.

-Following the conclusion of the season there was mounting speculation that McLeod Bethel-Thompson would consider retirement from professional football.
+Following the conclusion of the season there was mounting speculation that Bethel-Thompson would consider retirement from professional football.
 In late November 2022, he underwent surgery on the thumb of his throwing hand after suffering an injury in the 109th Grey Cup.
 In early February he revealed that he was intending to play football in 2023, and if he were to return to the CFL he would only consider playing for the Argos.
 On February 14, 2023, Bethel-Thompson became a free agent.